 - Inorganic fibres

 Regenerated Fibres: These fibres are also known as semi-synthetic fibres.
+The cellulose obtained from plants is purified and then the fibres are produced from it.
 These are made of long-chain polymers which are modified by a chemical process to enable polymerization to form fibres.
 For eg., viscose rayon, bamboo.

 Synthetic Fibres: These fibres are formed by the polymerization of monomers.
 Once a polymer is formed, it is converted into a fluid form.
 The dissolved or molten polymer is extruded through narrow holes to give filaments.
 For eg., polyester, acrylic, nylon.